All About Wormy Chestnut

 The American Chestnut Tree

-It is believed that in 1904 a forester from the Bronx Zoo brought in Asian chestnut trees to decorate his homestead.
+It is believed that in 1904, a forester from the Bronx Zoo brought in Asian chestnut trees to decorate his homestead.
 It was in these tress that a blight called Endothia parasitica was born.
-The fungus which was unintentionally brought into America quickly spread.
-In less than 10 years the American chestnut was all but extinct.
+The fungus, which was unintentionally brought into America, quickly spread to the native chestnuts.
+In less than 10 years, the American Chestnut was all but extinct.
 The root bases below the disease were still alive, but the saplings produced did not live long.
-Researchers spent the past 100 years trying to revive the species, but to no avail.
-It is believed that only 5 chestnut trees have survived this blight.
+Researchers have spent the past 100 years trying to revive the species, to no avail.
+It is believed that only five chestnut trees have ever survived this blight.

 The worm holes you see when you look at reclaimed chestnut were created by a beetle that bored into the deadwood, finding it a great source of nutrition.
-These beetles quickly mass produced, and soon infected not only the American chestnut, but much of the oak trees, pine trees, and black walnut tress here in the Appalachians.
+These beetles quickly mass produced and soon infected not only the American Chestnut, but much of the oak, pine, and black walnut tress in the Appalachians.
 It was then that wormy chestnut was born.
 The trees had such great strength that they remained standing, and the wood was still harvested to build many homes and barns here in the mountains.

-Today there is a law against cutting down the chestnut trees, but it is appearing to be too late.
-Although researchers are still working to revive this amazing tree, a hundred years later, they now believe it is not likely to happen.
+Today there is a law against cutting down the chestnut trees, but it may be too late.
+Although researchers are still working to revive this amazing tree, they now believe it is not likely to happen.